Jimmy Broadbent: 2024: New machinery and 24 Hours of Nürburgring

 For the 2024 NLS season Broadbent competed in a BMW M4 GT4 of Team Bilstein.
 Charoudin and Brown were also part of the team again and they were joined by the 2016 24 Hours of Nürburgring overall winner, Manuel Metzger.
-It was also announced that the team will compete in the 2024 24 Hours of Nürburgring for the first time.
-They will complete in the SP8T class in the NLS and N24H.
+It was also announced that the team would compete in the 2024 24 Hours of Nürburgring for the first time.
+They would also complete in the SP8T class in the NLS and N24H.

 Personal life

 Broadbent's father, Alan, died by suicide when Jimmy was only 13 years old after struggling from alcoholism and depression.

 In an interview with DriveTribe in 2020, Broadbent told that around 2014, he "lost everything" due to depression and other mental health issues, especially regarding sociability.
 He lost his job, his house and his fiancée broke up with him.
-He stated that he had struggled and still struggles with depression and suicidal thoughts.
+He stated that he had struggled and continues to deal with depression and suicidal thoughts.
 With nowhere to live, he moved to a shed in his mother's house's garden.
 He stayed there and also produced content from there.
 The shed eventually became an inside joke of Broadbent and his YouTube community.
-In 2021, Broadbent bought his own house and currently lives there.
-Broadbent also owns 6 cars, a Nissan Skyline GT-R (R32), a MK4 Toyota Supra (A80), a Nissan GT-R (R35), a first-generation Subaru Impreza WRX RA, a Toyota Estima, a modified Mazda MX-5 (NA). & a Ferrari 360.
+In 2021, Broadbent bought his own house and moved out of the shed.

+Broadbent has owned multiple cars, and he's often documented his experiences with them on his YouTube channel.
+He currently owns an R32 Nissan Skyline GT-R, a MK4 Toyota Supra, an R35 Nissan GT-R, a first-generation Subaru Impreza WRX RA, a Toyota Estima, a modified NA Mazda MX-5 that he's used for time attack racing and a Ferrari 360.
+He used to own a Nissan 350Z and a Ford Mondeo ST220.
+He had bought "Goldie" (the Praga R1 he drove in the Praga Cup), but he sold it in 2025.
-On the 23 January 2025, Jimmy and his partner Annie Avery welcomed their first child together, Guy Lawrence Broadbent.